Siege of Ciudad Rodrigo (1812): Preliminary operations

 As part of his strategy in Spain, Napoleon ordered Marshal Auguste Marmont to send 10,000 troops to help Marshal Louis Suchet's forces capture Valencia and 4,000 more to reinforce the central reserve.
 When Wellington received news that Marmont's Army of Portugal sent forces eastward, he moved in bad snowstorm conditions, on Ciudad Rodrigo and arrived in the area on 6 January, with Wellington surveying the approaches with the chief engineer Lt.
 Col. Fletcher CRE next morning.

 Ciudad Rodrigo was a second class fortress with a 32 ft high main wall built of "bad masonry, without flanks, and with weak parapets and narrow ramparts."
 The city being dominated by the 600 ft high Grand Teson hill to the north, the French built a redoubt there.
 Barrié's 2,000-man garrison was far too weak to properly man the defences.
 The French garrison included single battalions of the 34th Light and 113th Line Infantry Regiments, a platoon of sappers and only 167 artillerists to man 153 cannons.

 The fortress was invested, and on the night of 8 January, the Light Division stormed and took the Grand Teson redoubt by surprise. and began digging trenches to, and positions for, the breaching batteries.
 Digging in the rocky soil at night caused a peculiar hazard.
 When a pickaxe struck a stone, the resulting spark drew accurate French fire.
 By 12 January the trenches to battery positions were complete and the batteries were being installed.
 Wellington received a message concerning Marshal Marmont's movements and decided the siege must be undertaken rapidly.
 The Santa Cruz Convent, to the right, was stormed on 13 January by the KGL and one company of the 60th.
-The defenders made a vigorous sortie at 11 am on 14 January with 500 men, as the troops were being relieved, this sortie was repulsed, and that night an escalade was mounted against the San Francisco Convent, on the left, by men from the 40th Regiment of Foot which was successful, all French troops falling back inside the town walls.
+The defenders made a vigorous sortie at 11 am on 14 January with 500 men, as the troops were being relieved, this sortie was repulsed, and that night an escalade was mounted against the San Francisco Convent, on the left, by men from the 40th Regiment of Foot which was successful, all French troops falling back inside the city walls.
 The batteries, which opened fire at 4pm on 14 January, included thirty-four 24-pound and four 18-pound siege cannon.
 Work began on the second parallel, to provide closer batteries and a safe covered route for assaulting troops.
 In five days, the guns fired over 9,500 rounds and opened two effective breaches, one, called the great breach in a wall and a smaller one in an exposed tower.
 Wellington ordered an assault for the night of 19 January.